plushu/plushu-git/README.md

-plushu-git-receive
+plushu-git-hooking
 ==================

-Plugin that handles Git shell commands (specifically receive-pack) and calls a receive hook
+Plugin that handles Git shell commands (specifically receive-pack) and initializes repos with hook scripts